swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 ##### `FullyInhabited` and conformances in the standard library

+A `FullyInhabited` type has at least one stored property, and all its stored properties are values of  `FullyInhabited` types.
+Types that do not fully use a byte, such as `Bool`, are disallowed.
+Undefined behaviour can result when an invalid bit pattern is loaded into such values.

+The memory representation of a `FullyInhabited` type must include no padding.
+For example, `struct A { var v: [3 of Int8]; var n: Int64 }` has two `FullyInhabited` stored properties, with five bytes of padding.<!-- `MemoryLayout<A>.stride - (MemoryLayout<[3 of Int8]>.stride + MemoryLayout<Int64>.stride)` equals 5 -->

-A `FullyInhabited` type either has no stored properties, or all its stored properties are values of  `FullyInhabited` types.
-If the type's module is resilient, i.e. compiled with the option `-enable-library-evolution`, then the type must be declared as frozen (`@frozen`).
-There must be no semantic constraints for any of the conforming type's stored properties.
+If a `FullyInhabited` type's module is resilient, i.e. compiled with the option `-enable-library-evolution`, a `FullyInhabited` type must be declared as frozen (`@frozen`).

+There must be no semantic constraints for any of a `FullyInhabited` type's stored properties.

 ```swift
 protocol FullyInhabited: BitwiseCopyable {}
 ```

-Note that `FullyInhabited` does not disallow internal padding bytes.
-Padding bytes are ignored when determining the value.
-Types that do not fully use a byte, such as `Bool`, are disallowed.
-Undefined behaviour can result when an invalid bit pattern is loaded into such values.

 The following conformances will be implemented in the standard library, depending on the platform availability of the base types: